KseniaZhe/ecommerce-pattern-library/patterns/buttons/README.md

 button: |
   - The regular buttons are for cards, forms, banners.
 button-strong: |
     - The strong buttons are for important actions as checkout and add-to-cart.
-The are bright and motivational.
+They are bright and motivational.
 button-ghost: |
   - The ghost buttons are for write a review buttons and for buttons with lesser importance.
 ---